-- Recognise the legal difference between children seeking asylum, children who have been trafficked, refugees and migrants
+- Recognise the legal difference between children seeking asylum, refugees and migrants

-- Appreciate the journeys that children have made to be in the UK including being trafficked
+- Understand the journeys children have made to be in the UK including being trafficked

-- Familiarise yourself with the complex UK Asylum Process and how it can impact on separated children
+- Familiarise yourself with the UK Asylum Process and how it can impact on unaccompanied children

-- Have an awareness of the more complex National Referral Mechanism (NRM) for trafficking
+- Have a basic awareness of the National Referral Mechanism (NRM) for trafficking

-- Identify the rights and entitlements of separated children
+- Identify the rights and entitlements of unaccompanied children

-- Be familiar with the statutory responsibilities of the Scottish Guardianship Service
+- Be familiar with the statutory responsibilities of Guardianship Scotland

 Who is this course for?